-My students often ask me whether a word is frequent or not, which helps them to decide if it is a good word for them to learn.
-The advice I give them is based only on my intuition.
-To give them more reliable advice and to help them become independent learners I show them how they can find this information for themselves.
+When we talk about a new word in class my students often ask me if it is frequently used or not.
+This helps them to decide if the word is worth learning.
+The advice I give them is based on my intuition, which might be wrong!
+In order to provide better advice and to help my students to become independent learners I show them how they can find this information for themselves.

 The resource I recommend is Skell search engine.
 It is a corpus-based resource which gives example sentences revealing how words are used in real life.
 It is both simple to use and free.